kwnath/colour-picker/README.md

 # Colour picker

-A colour picker written in react and typescript.
+A simple and performant colour picker written in react and typescript that utilises the gpu for efficient renders.

 Bundled and compiled using snowpack and deployed to vercel.